China, US reach agreement on beef, poultry and natural gas

 Ross downplayed the impact, pointing to the decline in natural gas prices.
 "If you look at it on a historical basis, there's plenty of room to go back up," he said.
 "It's not as though this is going to wreck anybody's pocketbook."

-The agreement would also ease import restriction on agricultural goods, including ending China's restrictions on beef imports.
-China imposed a ban on American beef in 2003 after a case of mad-cow disease, a ban that has remained in place despite extensive efforts by the Bush and Obama administrations to get it removed.
+The agreement would also ease import restrictions on agricultural goods, including ending China's ban on beef imports that was imposed in 2003 after a case of mad-cow disease.
+The Bush and Obama administrations have sought for years to get it removed.

 In exchange, the U.S. would allow the sale of cooked Chinese poultry — a move Ross said could be done safely.
 "We do not intend to endanger anybody's health or safety in the U.S.," he said.